julianbetz/yokome/README.rst

   - Trade disambiguation accuracy for faster processing: Use windowed inputs to the language model instead of a recurrent neural network

+- User interface:

+  - Add loading indicators
+  - Provide better data on entries

+    - All headwords
+    - More user-friendly presentation of POS tags
+    - Restrictions and notes for glosses

+  - Make the Yokome infobox's style independent from the webpage it is displayed on

 About the name
 ==============